napari feature classifier

 - Once you get predictions, correct mistakes the classifier made and retrain it to improve its performance.

-- You can save the classifier under a different name (to move it to a new folder or to have a slightly different version of the classifier - but careful, it autosaves whenever you run it).
+- You can save the classifier under a different name or in a different location.
 Define the new output location and then click

 Save Classifier(you need to click the Save Classifier button.
-Just defining the new output path does not save it yet)
+Just defining the new output path does not save it yet.
+But every run of the classifier triggers an autosave)

 - You can apply a classifier trained on one image to additional label images.
 Use